marod424/cbh-take-home-project/Ticket_Breakdown.md

 ## Your Breakdown Here

-Dev code complete of tickets assumes completed functionality of acceptance criteria, new unit tests written for new functionality, and all existing tests still pass.
+Dev code complete of tickets assumes:
+1. Completed functionality of acceptance criteria
+2. New unit tests written for new functionality
+3. All existing tests still pass.

 ***
-### Ticket 1: (Data) Facitlites to save custom Agent Ids
+### Ticket 1: (Data) Facilities to save custom Agent Ids

 **User Story**: As a Facility admin I would like to save a custom id for an agent.
 **Description**: DDL to allow Facilities to save their own custom ids for each Agent.
 **Acceptance Criteria**:
   - DDL case to update Agents table schema
-    - New column `customAgentIdFacilityMap` to store JSON object
+    - New column `facilityCustomAgentIdMap` to store JSON object
       - Default null (implies no Facilities with custom ids)
       - string key of Facility id
       - string value of custom id